Alabama's State Parks Need You!

 2. CAMP HOSTS (One Month at a time) *When an Opening is Available

 Volunteer Camp Hosts act as our campground ambassadors.
-Camp Hosts receive a full hookup campsite in exchange for 20 + hours of service each week(per volunteer).
+Camp Hosts receive a full hookup campsite in exchange for volunteer service each week(per volunteer).

 Some duties may include: campground occupancy checks, light maintenance & cleaning, making copies, helping with events & programs, providing information & directions and assisting park staff in the Lodge, Country Store, Nature Center, or CCC Museum.
 Duties can vary.